Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Discussion

-In addition to the skyrmionic texture of TA polarization, natural optical skyrmions combine two properties sought since the invention of the laser, but, to the best of our knowledge, never observed together: arbitrarily subwavelength-scale confinement with appropriate SAM, along with non-diffracting propagation with finite power.
+In addition to the skyrmionic texture of TA polarization, natural Stokes skyrmions combine two properties sought since the invention of the laser, but, to the best of our knowledge, never observed together in a factual situation: arbitrarily subwavelength-scale confinement, along with non-diffracting propagation.

 While the minimum size achievable with an intensity profile is subjected to the diffraction limit $\delta\sim\lambda/2\rrm{NA}$ for a given numerical aperture $\rrm{NA}$, polarization textures are not constrained by this limit and can theoretically be shrunk down to a point at specific locations such as a tight focus, in an evanescent field and in a near field ~\cite{chen2025gouy,he2024optical}.
-However, as these polarization textures propagate they spread in the same way as light beams, e.g., the Bessel-based or LG-based skyrmionic beams \cite{he2024optical,stokes_skyrmions}.
+However, as these polarization textures propagate, they spread, e.g., Laguerre-Gauss-based skyrmionic beams \cite{stokes_skyrmions}, or quasi-non-diffracting Bessel-based skyrmions \cite{he2024optical}, meaning here that all the features of their polarization texture separate indefinitely one from another in the ever-diverging far-field wave fronts, in the same way as the features of intensity patters do.

 On the other hand, monochromatic light beams such as Bessel and Airy beams~\cite{balazs1979nonspreading,durnin1987diffraction}, and other spatiotemporal light wavepackets~\cite{hernandez2008localized,hernandez2013non,yessenov2019classification,porras2006}, do not diffract at the expense of carrying infinite power or energy.
-Their experimental realizations require complex beam and pulse shaping techniques, see e.g., \cite{yessenov2024}, and experience ultimately diffraction.
-In our perspective from topological light, the issue of infinite/finite power disappears, and all that is needed is to generate a vortex beam.
-One may quantify the power, {\it ad libitum,} as that of the whole vortex beam or that within the skyrmion radius.
+Their implementation requires complex beam and pulse shaping techniques, see e.g., \cite{yessenov2024}, and experience ultimately diffraction.